Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

-"Chart Poland's PV development over the past 4 years" "Show Netherlands' solar market growth from 2020 to 2024" "Display Belgium's PV capacity trend over the last 5 years"
+"Chart Poland's PV development over the past 4 years" "Show Netherlands' solar market growth from 2020 to 2024" "Display Belgium's PV capacity trend over the last 5 years" "Show the UK's solar growth trajectory from 2015 to 2024"
 ```

 ### 📊 Chart and Visualization Requests